Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 initrd /intel-ucode.img or /amd-ucode.img
 ```

 e.
 Once added everything into the file, run `echo "options root=PARTUUID=$(blkid -s PARTUUID -o value /dev/root_partition) rw" >> /boot/loader/entries/arch.conf` to add the partition id of the root partition so that it tells Arch Linux that it will boot to that drive only.
+(Credit to Glorious Eggroll for this command)

 ## 16. Graphics Drivers